Watch Steph Curry's Ridiculous Shot In The Bulls-Warriors Game

 Publish date:

-The Golden State Warriors are hosting the Chicago Bulls on Friday night, and Steph Curry had a great shot in the first half.
+The Golden State Warriors beat the Chicago Bulls on Friday night, and Steph Curry had a sensational shot in the first half.

-The Golden State Warriors and Chicago Bulls are facing off in California on Friday night, and coming into the game the Warriors had the best record in the NBA (10-1), and the Bulls were tied for the best record in the Eastern Conference (8-3).
+The Golden State Warriors defeated the Chicago Bulls 119-93 in California on Friday night to advance to an 11-1 record, which is the best in the NBA.

-Therefore, the game is between the two of the best teams in each conference to start the season.
+Coming into the game the Bulls had been tied with the Washington Wizards for the best record in the Eastern Conference, but have now fallen to 8-4.

 During the first half of Friday's game, two-time MVP Steph Curry hit a remarkable shot, and the clip of the shot can be seen in a tweet that is embedded below from the Twitter account of the Warriors.